gammasky/cta-dc/README.md

 You can access the files with whatever software you like.

-To run the scripts, you have to install Python 2.7 or 3.4 or later and the packages listed in `requirements.txt` via `conda` or `pip`

-    pip install -r requirements.txt

 E.g. the sky model and data generation is fully scripted and reproducible.
 Anyone can use the [make.py](make.py) script to run them.
 To see what's available type: